rfox90/Blog/_posts/2015-07-31-automatic-package.js-management.md

 Something that instantly came to mind were [globs](https://en.wikipedia.org/wiki/Glob_%28programming%29) especially coming from projects that used other build systems such as [gulp](http://gulpjs.com/) and [grunt](http://gruntjs.com/).

-Globs allow you to specify patterns similar to Regular Expressions and wildcards that match sets of files in a system.
+Globs allow you to specify patterns similar to Regular Expressions that match sets of files in a system.

 For example `client/**` would match everything in the client folder of an application or package.

-The goal then was to use globs and package.js to hand some of the load order processing back to the computer and instead focus on building a tidy application.
+The goal here is to use globs and package.js to hand some of the load order processing back to the computer and instead focus on building the application.

-To use this I restructured my application into a local core package.
-With the plan to later split it apart.
-This way all of Package.js's features are available to the application but it still is essentially one application.
+To use this I restructured my application into a local core packages.
+This way all of Package.js's features are available to the application and I can control build order.
+The application is only comprised of one core package currently but splitting it up and continueing to use this technique should be easy.

 ##Globs in Package.js